chromium/chromium/docs/windows_build_instructions.md

 $ autoninja -C out\Default chrome
 ```

-When invoking ninja specify 'chrome' as the target to avoid building all test
+When invoking ninja, specify 'chrome' as the target to avoid building all test
 binaries as well.

 Still, builds will take many hours on many machines.